BleepSound/bleepsound.github.io/_pages/rp2040_chord_vco.md

 ### V1.4
  - Add R18 (10k) resistor to CV Inv input
  - Update BoM with extra details and informations

+ ### V1.5
+ - Reverse all pots because they were backwards.

 ## Download